manuelhenke/henkebyte/content/henkebyte-website.md

   </p>
   <hr />
   <p>
-    The design is build upon a customized <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> as well as some custom made components.
-Also utilizing <a href="https://icons.getbootstrap.com/" target="_blank">Bootstraps's icon pack</a>.
+    The UI is build upon <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> as well as some custom made components.
+The used icons are from <a href="https://icons.getbootstrap.com/" target="_blank">Bootstraps's icon pack</a>.
   </p>
   <hr />
   <p>